Calculating the number of enantiomers

 The acid has 2 asymmetric carbons that gives four possible configurations.

-the remaining are D - and L - isomers that are mirror images (enantiomers).
+Among these, two isomers are meso type (optically inactive), while the remaining are D - and L - isomers that are mirror images (enantiomers).

 The possibilities continue to multiply with more asymmetric centers in a molecule.